frequency-chain/frequency/pallets/capacity/README.md

 [Learn more about Capacity](https://docs.frequency.xyz/Tokenomics/ProviderIncentives.html#capacity-model).

 ### Staking & Unstaking
-Currently, the token to Capcity ratio is 50:1.
+Currently, the token to Capacity ratio is 50:1.
 For example, for a 5 token stake, a Provider would receive 0.1 Capacity.
 Staking and unstaking affect available Capacity immediately.

 ### Capacity Epoch

 A Capacity Epoch is the number of blocks before Capacity balances are able to be renewed.
-The value is managed by Governance, and is currently set to ~24 hours.
+The value is managed by Governance, and is currently set to 7200 blocks (approximately 24 hours at the current average 12-second block time).

 ### Thaw Period